 - students can visit the link below and use their password to complete online Math lessons

 - complete a paragraph (good copy) on the climate of the Savannah due Monday, February 4, 2019

 Below is a link to “Scratch” an online coding site.
 Students can access this site by using their Username and Password.

 - study and learn the following words: accommodate, practically, and experience.
-Previous spelling words can be routinely practiced as well: absence, excellent, pneumonia, accidentally, excitement, and possess.
+Previous spelling words can be routinely practiced as well: absence, excellent, pneumonia, accidentally, excitement, possess, achieve, familiar, and preferred.

 Extended Learning Opportunities:

 - Students can complete the learning package, “Deciduous Forests”.
 They can present their learning of deciduous forests by making a map of deciduous forests found around the globe, design a food chain, design a food web, make a model of soil layers that are found in a deciduous forest, show pictorially how trees change with the seasons, make a model of a deciduous forest’s strata, present a report on the threats that deciduous forests face, create a fictitious interview like the example from ‘Science in Action!
 Meet Pam Otto, Naturalist’, or complete the activity, ‘Make Your Own Food chain Flipbook’.